 Humidification can operate when the system is heating or the fan is set to Manual (ON) with the compressor off.
 Dehumidification can operate only when the system is cooling mode, the dehumidification option is enabled, and room temperature is close to the setpoint.
-To set the humidity setpoint(s), perform the following:
+In order to set the humidity setpoint(s), do the following:

-- 2. As indicated at the bottom of the screen, press the ► key to enter the Humidity Settings screen.
+- From the Main Screen, press the ◄ or ▶ key to select RH at the bottom of the screen, then press the ■ key to see the Humidity screen.
+The current setpoints are displayed. - As indicated at the bottom of the screen, press the ► key to enter the Humidity Settings screen.

 - Use the ▲ or ▼ key to select the RH setting to change, then press the ■ key to allow changes. - Use the ▲ or ▼ key to change the RH setting then press the ■ key to save the setting.
-The configurable ranges for

-HUMIDIFY and DEHUMIDIFY are different, and changing one may push the other so that a minimum of 5% is maintained between the settings.
+The configurable ranges for HUMIDIFY and DEHUMIDIFY are different, and changing one may push the other so that a minimum of 5% is maintained between the settings.
 The humidify setpoint can be set in the range 30 to 45% in increments of 5%.
 The dehumidify setpoint can be set in the range 35 to 70% in increments of 5%.
-Press the \blacksquare key to save any changes

-5. Press the key multiple times to return to the Main Screen.
+Press the ■ key to save any changes - Press the key multiple times to return to the Main Screen.

-Smart Recovery
+6. Smart Recovery

 When Smart Recovery is enabled, the system will start changing the cooling or heating setpoint in advance of a schedule change so that the room temperature is at or near the setpoint of the subsequent schedule time block when that time block begins.
 It only applies if the subsequent cooling setpoint is lower or heating setpoint in higher.
 Also, if PROGRAM SCHED USAGE is set to NON PROGRAMMABLE, this option does not apply.

-To change the smart recovery option, perform the following:
+In order to change the smart recovery option, do the following:

-- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - Use the ▲ or ▼ key to select the value under SMART RECOVERY, then press the ■ key to allow changing the setting. - 5.
-Use the ▲ or ▼ key to change the value between "OFF" (the default) and "ON", then press the key to save the setting. - 6.
-Press the <key multiple times to return to the Main Screen.
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the key to see the Main Menu. - Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu.

+- Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - Use the ▲ or ▼ key to select the value under SMART RECOVERY, then press the key to allow changing the setting. - Use the ▲ or ▼ key to change the value between "OFF" (the default) and "ON", then press the key to save the setting. - Press the ◀ key multiple times to return to the Main Screen.